Jade Emperor: His predecessor and successor

 The Jade Emperor was originally the assistant of the Divine Master of the Heavenly Origin, Yuanshi Tianzun.
 Yuanshi Tianzun is said to be the supreme beginning, the limitless and eternal creator of Heaven and Earth, who picked Yu-huang, or the Jade Emperor, as his personal successor.

 The Jade Emperor will eventually be succeeded by the Heavenly Master of the Dawn of Jade of the Golden Door (金闕玉晨天尊).
 The characters for both are stamped on the front of the arms of his throne.

 In two folk automatic writing texts produced in 1925 and 1972, Guan Yu became the 18th Jade Emperor in about 1840 AD; however, some have disagreed that Guan Yu has succeeded, and thus the Jade Emperor and Guan Yu are often worshiped separately.
 In Tienti teaching, the reigning Jade Emperor has 55 predecessors.
-However this is from the point of view of Chinese Folk religion, and many orthodox Taoists do not believe these claims to be true.
+However, this is from the point of view of Chinese folk religion, and many orthodox Taoists do not believe these claims to be true.

 Worship and festivals

-The Jade Emperor Ritual at Yuzun Temple in Sanxing, Yilan of Taiwan on the Emperor's Birthday.
+Ritual participants carry the statue of Jade Emperor in a sedan chair at a sacrificial procession in Shanxi, 2016.

 Thni Kong Tnua in Air Itam, Penang, Malaysia was specifically built in honor of the Jade Emperor.

 Ming dynasty statue of Jade Emperor at Yuhuang Temple, Fucheng.

-Elements from the supreme god Shangdi and his worship were incorporated into theology about the Jade Emperor and the two were often thought to be the same being.
+Elements from the supreme god Shangdi and his worship were incorporated into theology about the Jade Emperor, and the two were often thought to be the same being.

-The Jade Emperor's Birthday (天公誕) is said to be the ninth day of the first lunar month.
+The Jade Emperor's Birthday (天公诞 (天公誕, tiāngōng dàn)) is said to be the ninth day of the first lunar month.
 On this day, Taoist temples hold a Jade Emperor ritual (拜天公, Mandarin: bài Tiāngōng; Hokkien: pài Thinn-kong, literally "heaven worship") at which priests and laymen prostrate themselves, burn incense and make food offerings.

 In the morning of this birthday, Chinese, Taiwanese as well as Hokkien and Peranakan Malaysian Chinese and Singaporean Chinese who practice Buddhism, Taoism and other traditional Chinese religions set up an altar table with 3 layers: one top (containing offertories of six vegetables (六齋), noodles, fruits, cakes, tangyuan, vegetable bowls, and unripe betel, all decorated with paper lanterns) and two lower levels (containing the five sacrifices and wines) to honor the deities below the Jade Emperor.
 The household then kneels three times and kowtows nine times to pay homage and wish him a long life.